List of Rhode Island attorneys general

-The Attorney General of Rhode Island is the chief legal advisor of the Government of the State of Rhode Island and oversees the State of Rhode Island Department of Law.
-The attorney general is elected every four years.
-The current Attorney General is Peter F. Neronha.
+The attorney general of Rhode Island is the chief legal advisor of the government of the State of Rhode Island and oversees the State of Rhode Island Department of Law.
+The attorney general is directly elected every four years.
+The current attorney general is Peter F. Neronha.

 History of the Rhode Island attorneys general

 In 1643, Roger Williams obtained a patent (charter) from the English Parliament.
 The towns of Providence and Warwick elected a Chief Officer under the authority of this Parliamentary Patent of 1643.
 In 1647, the towns of Newport, Portsmouth, Providence, and Warwick formed a united colony under the Parliamentary Patent.
 In May 1650, the offices of "Attorney General for the Colonie" and "Solicitor" were created.